-Cultural cooperation focuses on the awarding of scholarships.
-Interest in the German language is growing, not least due to German business engagement, especially in the areas of direct investment and tourism.
-German instruction is currently offered at a tourism school and four grammar schools in Mauritius but it is not yet an integral part of school curricula.
+Interest in the German language is growing.
+German is currently taught at a tourism school and four grammar schools in Mauritius, but it is not yet an integral part of school curricula.
 A private language school also provides German tuition up to the level of B1.